 Formally, we take the type obs of observations to be act \times out and the observation-producing function getObs: trans \rightarrow obs to be getObs (Trans $a\ o\ $) $\equiv (a,o)$.
 We fix a set UIDs of user IDs and define the observation filter isObs: trans \rightarrow obs by where userOf a returns the user who performs the action.
 In summary, the observations are all actions issued by members of a fixed set UIDs of users together with the outputs that these actions are producing.
+Note that this includes failed actions, i.e., errors must not leak confidential information.

-isObs (Trans
+'''

-$$\sigma \ a \ o \ \sigma'$$
+isObs (Trans \sigma \ a \ o \ \sigma') \equiv userOf a \in \mathsf{UIDs}

-) \equiv userOf $a \in \mathsf{UIDs}$
+'''

 Let us now instantiate the secrecy infrastructure (secret, isSec, getSec).
 Since the property (P2) talks about the text of a post, say, identified by PID: postID, a first natural choice for secrets would be the text updates stored in PID via updateTextPost actions.
 That is, we could have the filter isSec a hold just in case a is such a (successfully performed) action, say, updateTextPost σ uid p pid txt, and have the secret-producing function getSec a return the updated secret, here txt.
-But later, when we state the bound, how would we distinguish updates that should not be learned from updates that are OK to be learned because they happen while the access is legitimate for the observers-e.g., while a user in UIDs is the
+But later, when we state the bound, how would we distinguish updates that should not be learned from updates that are OK to be learned because they happen while the access is legitimate for the observers-e.g., while a user in UIDs is the owner's friend?
+We shall refer to the portions of the trace when the observer access is legitimate as open access windows, and refer to the others as closed access windows.
+The bound clearly needs to distinguish these.
+Indeed, it states that nothing should be learned beyond the updates that occurred during open access windows.